 DSLR A-mount Cameras

 Sony is a Japanese multinational company specializing in a wide variety of technology, from headphones to televisions.
-Their cameras tend to have quick, reliable, and consistent autofocus systems.
+Sony cameras tend to have quick, reliable, and consistent autofocus systems.
 They're also usually smaller than alternatives from other manufacturers.
 However, the menu systems can be somewhat hard to navigate.